 We are excited that there is a growing network of motivated people working with and for people with MND in NZ, and we hope you will be too.
 This website functions to allow MND researchers and specialists to interact with one another, but it has been created with the entire MND community in mind.
-Please feel free to explore, you may be particularly interested in the research profile pages which show some of what is happening in NZ’s MND research community.
-And the home page also gives more detail about what the NZ MND Research Network is and what it does.
+Please feel free to explore.
+You may be particularly interested in the research profile pages which show some of what is happening in NZ’s MND research community.
+The home page also gives more detail about what the NZ MND Research Network is and what it does.

 Where can I find more information about MND?

 We recommend anybody who has received a personal or family diagnosis of MND who is looking for patient support and/or condition-specific information to click here to be taken to MND New Zealand.